nav9/splitVideoQualityViewer/README.md

 * Split video depending on mouse pointer position.
 * Support for more than two videos shown simultaneously.
 * Checking if video can be displayed within current screen limits.
+* Add more key and mouse controls.
+* Add more video metadata displays on-screen.